tania05/Microprocessor-Songs/README.md

 Have patience for more cool things! :)

-P.S- I have the minimum knowledge about music and notes , please excuse any missing/ incorrect beats!
+P.S- I have the minimum knowledge about music and notes , please excuse any missing/ incorrect beats/notes!